SvennoNito/ScoringHero/README.md

 - Filters affect only the **displayed EEG signal** — power computations (spectrogram, wavelet, SWA) are unaffected
 - **Apply to all channels** checkbox to propagate settings across all channels at once

-### Automatic K-Complex Detection (MT-KCD)
+### Automatic K-Complex & Spindle Detection (MT-KCD)

-- One-click K-complex detection via the **MT-KCD algorithm** (Oliveira et al. 2020) — accessible from the Utilities menu or `Ctrl+K`
+- One-click K-complex and spindle detection via the **MT-KCD algorithm** (multitaper-based) — accessible from the Utilities menu or `Ctrl+K`
 - Select which EEG channel to analyse and which event type to store detections in
-- Configurable detection thresholds and frequency parameters
+- Configurable amplitude and slope thresholds and frequency parameters
 - Limit detection to specific sleep stages (e.g., N2 only) when a scoring is loaded
 - Detections are imported as events and can be reviewed, corrected, and exported like any manually drawn event